 In terms of a fiscal stimulus, Congress adopted H.R.
 6074 on March 5, 2020 (P.L.
 116-123), to appropriate \$8.3 billion in emergency funding to support efforts to fight COVID-19; President Trump signed the measure on March 6, 2020.
 President Trump also signed on March 18, H.R.
 6201 (P.L.
 116-127), the Families First COVID-19 Response Act, that provides paid sick leave and free COVID-19 testing, expands food assistance and unemployment benefits, and requires employers to provide additional protections for health care workers.
 Other countries have indicated they will also provide assistance to workers and to some businesses.
-Congress also is considering other possible measures, including contingency plans for agencies to implement offsite telework for employees, financial assistance to the shale oil industry, a reduction in the payroll tax, 218 and extended of the tax filing deadline.
-219 President Trump has taken additional actions, including
+Congress also considered other possible measures, including contingency plans for agencies to implement offsite telework for employees, financial assistance to the shale oil industry, a reduction in the payroll tax, 274 and extended of the tax filing deadline.
+275 President Trump took additional actions, including